coda/packs-sdk/docs/samples/topic/image.md

   resultType: coda.ValueType.Number,
   execute: async function ([imageUrl], context) {
     // Throw an error if the image isn't Coda-hosted.
 Image URL columns can
-    // contain images on any domain, but we can only fetch the contents from
+    // contain images on any domain, but by default Packs can only access image
-    // domains added with addNetworkDomain().
+    // attachments hosted on codahosted.io.
     if (!imageUrl.match(HostedImageUrlRegex)) {
       throw new coda.UserVisibleError("Not compatible with Image URL columns.");
     }